Nununuru/Subathon-Timer-for-Streamelements/README.md

 # Subatimer Subathon Timer for StreamElements
-Subathon Timer for StreamlEments.
+Subathon Timer for StreamElements.
 This is a custom StreamElements widget.

 ## Setup
 1. Login to StreamElements